jjhenkel/binnacle-icse2020/datasets/README.md

 ### Example Usage

-**Representation:** this dataset is an archive file (format: `.tar.xz`) that, when extracted, yields a directory where each Dockerfile and has a filename based on the unique sha hash of that file.
+**Representation:** this dataset is an archive file (format: `.tar.xz`) that, when extracted, yields a directory with each of the unique (source level) Dockerfiles.
+The filenames correspond to the unique SHA hash of each file.

 **Example:**
 ```bash